thingsboard/thingsboard.github.io/docs/user-guide/integrations/send-data-external-mqtt-brokers.md

 ![image](/images/user-guide/rule-engine-2-0/tutorials/mqtt-downlink/mqtt-downlink-work-demonstration.png)

-Using a control widget (in this case, a knob) leads to value change on remote MQTT listener.
+Using a control widget (in this case, a knob) leads to value change on the dashboard.

 Dashboard can be found [**here**](/docs/user-guide/resources/temperature_control_dashboard.json).